-broad array of magnetics, modules, circuit protection devices and interconnect products.
+Founded in 1949, Bel designs, manufactures and markets a broad array of magnetics, modules, circuit protection devices and interconnect products.
 These products are primarily used in the networking, telecommunications, computing, military, aerospace, transportation and broadcasting industries.
 Bel's portfolio of products also finds application in the automotive, medical and consumer electronics markets.

 With over 60 years in operation, Bel has reliably demonstrated the ability to succeed in a variety of product areas across multiple industries.
 The Company has a strong track record of technical innovation working with the engineering teams of market leaders.
+In addition to organic growth, the Company has grown and will continue to grow through strategic acquisitions and we believe that this is an integral part of our future plans.
 Bel has consistently proven itself a valuable supplier to the foremost companies in its chosen industries by developing cost-effective solutions for the challenges of new product development.
-By combining our strength in product design with our own specially-designed manufacturing facilities, Bel has established itself as a formidable competitor on a global basis.
+By combining our strength in product design with specially-designed manufacturing facilities, Bel has established itself as a formidable competitor on a global basis.